-Program Head: Kyle Riedel
+Program Head: Rebecca Sittler

 The CSULB Photography Program helps students develop an expanded understanding of image-making through photography, performance, and video art.
 Students learn a range of technical, analytical, and critical skills while also pursuing their creative expression and exploring sensorial aspects of photography.

-Undergraduate students may pursue the BFA in Photography, BA in Art, and/or Minor in Photography.
+Undergraduate students may pursue a BFA in Photography, a BA in Art, and/or a Minor in Photography.
 In our studio classes, we teach the technical, aesthetic, and theoretical principles of contemporary photography and video art to strengthen students' abilities to create new forms, thematic ideas, thoughtful connections, and meanings.
 Students learn analog and digital camera operation and editing techniques, darkroom printing and alternative processes, critical analysis, and writing skills for the arts from professors who utilize a range of innovative and traditional teaching methods.

 We introduce students to artists, collectives, exhibitions, and writings from a wide range of perspectives that reflect the diversity of the student body and critically examine issues of the historical moment.
-Distinguished emerging and established artists engage with students through visiting artist lectures, panel conversations and studio visits.
+Distinguished emerging and established artists engage with students through visiting artist lectures, panel conversations, and studio visits.

-Graduates emerge from the Photography Program with a strong skillset and point-of-view, qualities that are required to pursue competitive MFA programs, residencies, and exhibition opportunities.
+Graduates emerge from the Photography Program with a strong skill set and point-of-view, qualities that are required to pursue competitive MFA programs, residencies, and exhibition opportunities.
 While the emphasis of the program trains students within the context of art, students who have an interest in fashion, editorial, or commercial image-making also flourish within the program.
 Images are uniquely and increasingly a part of our daily communication in ways similar to language and writing, and we seek to help students understand how to construct and read them, and to be thoughtful in their circulation.